sybrew/the-seo-framework/readme.txt

 * **For everyone:**
 	* **Added:**
 	* **Changed:**
 		* Sitemap explanation URLs now open in a new window.
 	* **Improved:**
 		* The schema metabox now renders faster.
 		* The Facebook Social Settings placeholder URLs are now HTTPS, rather than HTTP.
 		* TODO The sitemaps no longer get flushed and Search Engines no longer get pinged when updating a post set to noindex...
 			* Note to self: This has to check before/after values -- i.e. unchanged and action type "publish" vs "update"?
-		* TODO LinkedIn profile title now no longer indicates that it must be an ID.
+		* LinkedIn profile title now no longer indicates that it must be an ID.
 	* **Fixed:**
+		* Windows Touch now works on the SEO Bar, as was always intended (MT race condition).
+		* When touching an active SEO Bar or the tooltip thereof, the SEO Bar Tooltip no longer disappears (regression).
 		* TODO WPML subdirectory category URLs are now correct.
+		* TODO Fix reset settings notification.
+		* TODO When TSFEM asks for activation, other notifications invoked by REQUEST (like reset settings) aren't supressed anymore.
+			* Maybe, we should make this more secure, i.e. through the new update cache option??

 * **For translators:**
 	* **Added:**